UPPS No. 04.01.01

 Password repositories must utilize one-way encryption and, once assigned, the password must not be retrievable by anyone.
 Thus, when a password is lost or forgotten, the existing password will not be retrieved but rather, a new password will be assigned.

 Password change logs shall be maintained by custodians that issue passwords.
-The log entries should reflect the date and time of the password change and the NetID associated with the changed password, but neither the new nor the old password.
+The log entries should reflect the date and time of the password change and the username associated with the changed password, but neither the new nor the old password.

 Passwords shall be distributed from the password source to the owner in a confidential manner.
-Newly-assigned accounts must require a password change by the NetID owner upon initial login and at least once per year thereafter.
+Newly-assigned accounts must require a password change by the account owner upon initial login and at least once per year thereafter.
 System owners and custodians may require more frequent password changes based upon risk assessment results.
 Passwords shall be changeable by their owners at will (see NIST 800-53 IA).

 INFORMATION SYSTEMS ACQUISITION, DEVELOPMENT, AND MAINTENANCE PROCEDURES